-Franklin County’s surge of positive coronavirus tests forced a county school district to go to remote learning.
+Franklin County’s surge of positive COVID-19 tests forced a county school district to go to remote learning.

 The West Franklin School district will move from in-person classes to remote learning for all students, Nov.
-17-Dec.
-4, superintendent Jerry Turner said.
+17 through Dec.
+4, Superintendent Jerry Turner said.
 All activities, including basketball practices, will be postponed through Dec.
 7.

-The district’s middle school and high school students have been in remote learning mode all this week.
+The district’s middle school and high school students have been in remote mode all this week.

 Turner said this decision was a necessary move.